Full Disclosure - 3I ATLAS

 The goal wasn’t enlightenment.
 It was survival.

 During the Cuban Missile Crisis, the intervention wasn’t a ship hovering over Washington.
 It was static.
-Minute, localized magnetic field perturbations near Havana that induced brief interference and kept a few low-power tactical relays from transmitting ambiguous orders at the worst possible moment.
+Minute, localized magnetic field perturbations near Havana that induced brief interference, keeping a few low-power tactical relays from transmitting ambiguous orders at the worst possible moment.
 Nothing cinematic.
 Nothing that would show up later in a memoir as “and then the aliens saved us.”
 Just enough friction to slow the chain reaction of human panic.

 Human systems, the Minds noted, weren’t designed for sanity under stress.
 They were designed for obedience and speed.
 A missile command chain is a gun with a hair trigger, and the safety is a tired twenty-year-old’s discipline.